Inverse Spectral Problems for Collapsing Manifolds I: Uniqueness and Stability: Smoothness of the density functions

-Concerning Lemma \ref{lem:chi_X}, Kasue proved in \cite{Kas:measII} that $\rho_X$ is of class $C^{1,\alpha}$ for any $0<\alpha < 1$.
-The method in \cite{Kas:measII} is to use smooth approximations of the metric of $M_i$ as in the proof of Lemma \ref{injectivity radius}.
-Our method discussed below is more direct and contains an extension of Montgomery and Zippin's result on the smoothness of isometric group actions.
+Concerning Lemma \ref{lem:chi_X}, Kasue \cite{Kas:measII,K93} proved that $\rho_X$ is of class $C^{1,\alpha}$ for any $0<\alpha < 1$.
+The method in \cite{Kas:measII,K93} used smooth approximations of the metric of $M_i$ as in the proof of Lemma \ref{injectivity radius}.
+Our method discussed below is more direct and contains an extension of Montgomery and Zippin's result on the smoothness of isometric group actions, see \cite{LLY}, although we follow a basic line in \cite{Fuk_inv}.

-First we consider the case when $S(X)$ is empty, namely the case when $X$ is a Riemannian manifold.
-In this case, we can approximate $\varphi_i$ by an almost Rimennian submersion $f_i:M_i \to X$ such that (see \cite{Fuk_inv}) \begin{enumerate} \item[$(1)$] the pushfoward measure $(f_i)_*(\mu_i)$ weak* converges to $\mu$, \item[$(2)$] $\mbox{Vol}(f_i^{-1}(q))/\mbox{Vol} (M_i)$ converges to $\rho_X(q)/\mbox{Vol} (X)$ in the $C^0$-topology. \end{enumerate}
+First we consider the case when $X^{sing}$ is empty, namely the case when $X$ is a Riemannian manifold.
+In this case, we can approximate $\varphi_i$ by an almost Rimennian submersion $f_i:M_i \to X$ such that (see \cite[Section 3]{Fuk_inv}) \begin{enumerate} \item[$(1)$] the pushfoward measure $(f_i)_*(\mu_i)$ weak* converges to $\mu$, \item[$(2)$] $\mbox{Vol}(f_i^{-1}(q))/\mbox{Vol} (M_i)$ converges to $\rho_X(q)/\mbox{Vol} (X)$ in the $C^0$-topology. \end{enumerate}